California wins Little League World Series 6-5 over Curacao on walk-off homer

 Both California and Curacao took a loss during the tournament and had to work their way through the elimination bracket to the final.
 With pitch counts mounting across the rosters, each turned to less experienced LLWS starters.

-Crew O’Connor drove in a run for El Segundo with a single to left field that followed Max Baker’s triple in the fourth, giving California a 5-1 advantage.
+Crew O’Connor drove in a run for El Segundo in the fourth with a single to left field that followed Max Baker’s triple, giving California a 5-1 advantage.
+It got bumpy from there, but California came out on top.

+“What we did may never happen again in the history of El Segundo,” Boehle said.